Does web hosting affect SEO?

 Uptime is central (and that means so is the right host)

-Google boosts websites that appear to offer excellent customer experiences and drop sites that don’t.
-A website that’s not available at all times makes for a poor user experience, so if your website frequently goes offline, you can be sure it will be penalized in search engine rankings.
-So choose a web hosting company that guarantees a high level of uptime.
+Google boosts websites that appear to offer excellent customer experiences, and drops sites that don’t.
+A website that’s not available at all times makes for a poor user experience, so if your site frequently goes offline, you can be sure it will be penalized in search engine rankings.
+Make sure to choose a web hosting company that guarantees a high level of uptime.

 Google considers several load times when measuring a site’s efficiency, and these load times are all affected by your choice of web hosting company.
 For example, DNS (domain name server) lookups occur every time software has to translate a domain name into an IP address.
 If your web host processes these DNS lookups slowly, it will take the web browser longer to find the correct server to request content from.